Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Introduction

-{Market mechanism is a widely-used promising means to regulate and coordinate the consuming behaviours of users and, hence, achieve the efficient allocation and consumption of limited resource.} \revf{Therefore, market-driven secondary spectrum trading is a natural choice to achieve the efficient spectrum utilization, and also a promising approach to address the incentive issue (see \cite{spectrum-trading2,Weiss}).} \reee{With secondary spectrum trading, SUs temporarily \textit{purchase} the under-utilized licensed spectrum from a primary spectrum regulator (PR), such as FCC in the U.S. and Ofcom in the UK, before using these licensed spectrum.}\footnote{\reee{A real-world secondary spectrum sharing example (that involves the interactions of spectrum regulators and unlicensed SUs) is the TV white space network (see \cite{FCC3}).
-In a TV white space network, SUs request and exploit the under-utilized UHF/VHF radio spectrum licensed for broadcast television service (called TV white space) from national spectrum regulators (e.g., FCC in the U.S.), usually via a third-party white space database.}} {The secondary spectrum market differs from conventional markets} (e.g., paintings, bonds, and electricity markets) in the following two aspects.
+{Market mechanism is a widely-used promising means to regulate and coordinate the consuming behaviours of users and, hence, achieve the efficient allocation and consumption of limited resource.} \revf{Therefore, market-driven secondary spectrum trading is a natural choice to achieve the efficient spectrum utilization, and also a promising approach to address the incentive issue (see \cite{spectrum-trading2,Weiss}).} \reee{With secondary spectrum trading, SUs temporarily \textit{purchase} the under-utilized licensed spectrum from a spectrum regulator (SR), such as an agent representing the Federal Communications Commission (FCC) in the United States or Ofcom in the United Kingdom.}\footnote{\reee{A real-world secondary spectrum sharing example (that involves the interactions of SR and unlicensed SUs) is the TV white space network (see \cite{FCC3}).
+In a TV white space network, SUs request and exploit the under-utilized UHF/VHF radio spectrum licensed for broadcast television service (called TV white space) from a SR which is designated by the FCC in the United States to operate a white space database.}} {The secondary spectrum market differs from conventional markets} (e.g., paintings, bonds, and electricity markets) in the following two aspects.
 First, \textit{radio spectrum is spatially reusable}.
 That is, a spectrum can be potentially used by multiple SUs simultaneously, as long as these SUs do not generate mutual interferences (see Section \ref{sec:model:reuse} for details).
-Second, \textit{the availability of spectrum is not deterministic.} To protect the subscribed PUs' benefits, a spectrum is only available to SUs when it is not occupied by any PU (i.e., when it is \textit{idle}).
+Second, \textit{the availability of spectrum is not deterministic.} To protect the subscribed primary users (PUs) benefits, a spectrum is only available to SUs when it is not occupied by any PU (i.e., when it is \textit{idle}).
 Due to the stochastic nature of PUs' activities, the spectrum availability is often a random variable (see Section \ref{sec:model:1} for details).
 Based on the above two facts, the mechanism design in such a secondary spectrum market needs to overcome a different set of challenges than in a conventional market.